Skip to content

 Intra- or extraocular surgery may be complicated by infection in the form of orbital cellulitis, endophthalmitis, sub-Tenon’s space abscess, subconjunctival abscess, subconjunctival sterile abscess, and cellulitis.

-Of the 735 strabismus surgery procedures performed in 2022, there were no post-operative infections within 30 days of surgery.
+In calendar year 2023, of the 807 strabismus surgery procedures performed, there were no post-operative infections (0.0%) within 30 days of surgery.

 Read More